nus-cs2103/website-base/admin/tp-pe-bug-triaging-guidelines-fragment.md

   At the same time, the lack of proper handling (either blocking or warning) potentially harmful invalid inputs can be considered a `type.FeatureFlaw` bug too.
 * **Specificity of error message**: Error messages can be correct but not specific enough %%(e.g., it says the input is 'invalid' without giving the reason, or gives too many possible reasons without pointing out the specific reason)%%.
 These cases can be considered `type.FeatureFlaw`.<br>
   Calling an invalid value a 'format error' and vice versa is a `severity.Low` bug e.g., if a date input is required to be in `YYYY-MM-DD` format, `2021-13-28` is a _format_ error (reason: `MM` should be in `1..12`) but `2021-02-30` is an _invalid_ input (reason: February doesn't have 30 days).
 However, issuing a 'Invalid date or incorrect format' error message for such a case (i.e., covering both bases) is acceptable if differentiating between the two qualifies as `NotInScope`.
 * **Unnecessarily complicated (or hard-to-type) command formats** can be considered a `type.FeatureFlaw` as it is expected that the input formats will be optimized to get things done fast.
 Some examples: using very long keywords when shorter ones do, or making keywords case-sensitive when there is no need for it, using hard-to-type special characters in the format when it is possible to avoid them.
+On the other hand, limiting to short but hard-to-remember keywords can be problematic too.
+A better approach is to support both a short version (easier to type) and a longer (easier to remember) version for a keyword %%(an example from the Git world: flags `--no-verify` and `-n` are equivalent)%%.
 * **Case sensitivity**: In general, case sensitivity of something should follow the case sensitivity of the real world entity it represents e.g., as person names are not case-sensitive in the real world, they shouldn't be case-sensitive in the app either.
 The same applies for search keywords.
 Incorrect case sensitivity can be considered a `FeatureFlaw`.
-* **A features less useful than it can be** a `FeatureFlaw`.
+* **A features less useful than it can be** is a `FeatureFlaw`.
 Some examples related to search-related features:
   * If search keywords are case-sensitive, the user needs to remember the exact case of the words she is looking for.
 A case-insensitive search is usually more useful.
   * Applying an AND constraint on search keywords means the user will miss out potentially useful search results unless she remembers exactly the words she is looking for.
-But if an OR constraint is used, the user can retrieve results even if she mis-remembers some of the search terms.
+But if an OR constraint is used, the user can retrieve results even if she mis-remembers some of the search terms %%(searching for `Alice` `Richards` can return both `Alice Davidson`, `Alison Richards` one of which is likely to be what the user was looking for)%%.
 </div>